smelterial/Smelterial/packages/components/material-you/icon/README.md

 ## Usage

+Include links to the Material Symbols styles in your app template.

-You-Icon includes the woff2 files and accompanying CSS for Google's Material Symbols internally, meaning there's no need to link them manually.
+> In future, You-Icon will include the woff2 files and accompanying CSS for Google's Material
+> Symbols internally.
 Only icon styles which are used are included.

 ```svelte
 <script>